cfpdx-301d-spring-2017/lectures/README.md

 ## Slides from class

-Slides will be placed in each class' lecture-code subdirectory after they are presented.
-Lecture notes will be in each lecture's README.
+Any slides used during class will be sent out via Ryver after class.
+Lecture outlines and notes will be in each lecture's README.

 ## Assignments